 Following ingestion, absorption is rapid and nearly complete, with significant first-pass metabolism in the liver (primarily via oxidation) resulting in a low bioavailability.
 Metabolism of buspirone (by cytochrome P3A4) produces several metabolites, including one active metabolite.
 Primary elimination is renal, with additional substantial fecal elimination.

 Common adverse effects seen with buspirone include sedation, GI discomfort, vomiting, and dizziness.
-In therapeutic dosing, buspirone does not ...
+In therapeutic dosing, buspirone ...